ramit21/angular5-poc/README.md

 **Pipes**
 https://angular.io/guide/pipes

-Transforming data in templates using build in pipes or custom pipes.
+Transforming data in templates using angular provided pipes or by creating custom pipes.
 Pipes also take optional arguments for fine tuning the results eg.
 ```
 <p>The hero's birthday is {{ birthday | date:"MM/dd/yy" }} </p> or via binding:
 <p>The hero's birthday is {{ birthday | date:format }} </p> where format is a member of component class